 From the data collected, you can identify what you do well and what you don’t.
 Such as fairways hit, greens in regulation, the number of putts and etc. If you miss a green how often do you get up and down?
 How many shots are lost from 3 putting and missing short putts?
 From the logbook entries; we are identifying the reasons behind the golf shots that were played well and not so well.
 Additionally, with your information at hand, arrange a meeting with the local PGA Pro to discuss how to play the problem shots and problem holes better.

 B.Y.O.GC.P (Build your own golf course plan)

-Finally, using your golfing strengths and start mapping out how you can play the golf hole starting at the green and plotting back to the tee.
-There is a lot of work in creating your own Golf Course Management plan to post lower scores.
-But this is worth it and certainly, why not start the process.
+Notably, record golfing strengths.
+Indeed, list the shots that golfers can play starting at the green and then plotting back to the tee.
+Mainly, there is a lot of work in creating a personalised Golf Course Management plan.
+However, working with a really good plan is worth it the time and effort to start planning.

 Finally, start building your own on-course golf plan today, and contact us if you have any issues.
 Golf-Course Management Lower Scores and work on a golf practice routine.